 - AMS Q&A – Apple and Pear Purchases

-For more information, please contact Robert Guenther, Senior Vice President, Public Policy.
+To learn more about trade please contact Robert Guenther, Senior Vice President, Public Policy. .